 - any communication with the trustees or managers or the eligible scheme about the event.

-The consultation period runs from 8 September 2021 until 27 October 2021.
-The DWP is aiming to publish the government’s response within by late January 2022 with a view to the new provisions coming into force on 6 April 2022.
+The consultation period runs from 8 September 2021 until 27 October 2021, with a view to the new provisions coming into force on 6 April 2022.

 If you would like to discuss how these proposals may impact your scheme or organisation please speak to your usual Herbert Smith Freehills’ adviser or contact one of our specialists.